JunJungy/soundwave/replit.md

 - **Follow Artists**: Users can follow/unfollow artists and view follower counts.
 - **Personal Playlists**: Users can create, manage, and edit private playlists.
 - **Discord Integration**: Users can create accounts via Discord, link existing accounts, and manage Discord binding via a settings page.
 A ban appeals system is integrated, allowing users to submit appeals which are reviewed in the admin panel with email notifications.
-- **Games Platform**: Comprehensive gaming system allowing admins to upload and manage games (iframe-embedded or external links).
-Users can play games directly on the platform and compete on global leaderboards.
-Features include game CRUD operations, automatic score tracking, real-time leaderboards with top 10 scores, and user-specific score history.

 ### Feature Specifications
 - **User Management**: Secure registration, login, session management, and admin-level user/ban control.